vasilislenis/G-Anchor/README.md

  ```
  The terminal will ask you for the details that you have to give as inputs.

-* Giving the arguments that you want into the command line and the pipeline will run automatically.
+* Giving the arguments that you want into the command line and the pipeline will run automatically:

  Command examples:
  ```